Generic Name: ribavirin (RYE-ba-VYE-rin)

 - Diabetes patients - Ribavirin may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Lab tests, including pregnancy; complete blood cell counts; hemoglobin or hematocrit levels; heart, liver, kidney, thyroid, and lung function; and eye exams, may be performed while you use ribavirin.
 These tests may be used to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use ribavirin with caution in the ELDERLY; they may be more sensitive to its effects, especially anemia.

 - Ribavirin may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they take ribavirin.

 - Some brands of ribavirin are not approved for use in CHILDREN younger than 18 years old.
 Discuss any questions with your doctor.

 - PREGNANCY and BREAST-FEEDING: Do not use ribavirin if you are pregnant.
 It has been shown to cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if ribavirin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking ribavirin.

 Possible side effects of ribavirin: